Emacs Sub-processes¶

 Something that’s quite useful in Emacs is the ability to start a running process

 in the background.
-This can be done with the start-process
+This can be done with the start-process function.

 Examples¶

-We can set the directory to run in by wrapping the call to start-process
+We can set the directory to run in by wrapping the call to start-process in a

-expression that sets the default-directory
+let expression that sets the default-directory variable.

 (let ((default-directory "~/Projects/blog"))